odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

 This makes GTK apps match the KDE theme so everything looks consistent.

-## How to update BIOS on Lenovo Yoga Pro 7 from Linux
+## How to update BIOS on Lenovo Yoga Pro 7 when running Linux
 Lenovo support page for this model only provides "*.exe" installer for BIOS updates.
 There is no option in the BIOS itself to select a binary blob from USB stick, none whatsoever.

 The way to do a BIOS update anyway below (2 ways):